 Make a duct cleaning appointment.
 It’s not part of regular maintenance, so it’s a good option if you suspect blockage or contamination.
 If you notice moldy smells, that’s a sign that your ducts need cleaning.

 Learn more about duct cleaning from this article: Duct cleaning services: Why, when & how?

 Unsafe DIY air conditioner maintenance to avoid

-Disappointing DIY is everywhere, from the Instructables article that convinced you to make a porch swing to the Facebook video recipe that looks nothing like the photo.
+Disappointing DIY is everywhere.
 When it comes to air conditioner maintenance tips, failed DIY is a recipe for disaster.
 Not only could you further damage your air conditioner, but working with refrigerant chemicals and high voltage electricity can put your life in danger if you aren’t properly trained.

 Don’t try to clean the coils.
 Evaporator and condenser coils are delicate: those tiny fins are easily damaged if you use the wrong cleaning products or methods.
 And those parts are vital to your HVAC.
 Damaged coils will lead to overheating and larger failures.

-Don’t fix a low refrigerant charge.
+Don’t try to add refrigerant.
 As we mentioned, it’s dangerous to handle these chemicals.
 Also, this task calls for trained precision and knowledge of exactly how much refrigerant is needed.
 If your AC is low on refrigerant, it has a leak that must be found and fixed.